Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

 \subsection{Tensor perturbations}

-We derive in this section the hierarchy of equations describing the evolution of fluctuations in the photon distribution caused by tensor perturbations, i.e. by GW.
+We derive in this section the hierarchy of equations describing the evolution of fluctuations in the photon distribution caused by tensor perturbations.
 Consider the tensor contribution of Eq.~\eqref{photonBoltzmannequationtemp}.
-Using Eq.~\eqref{hijpipjexpansionthetaphi} we have:
+Using Eq.~\eqref{hijpipjexpansionthetaphi}, we have: